Ukrainian leader urges dialogue after street battles

 The trigger for Sunday's large rally was the passage of new laws which outlaw virtually all anti-government protest and, the opposition says, pave the way for a dictatorship.

-The laws ban unauthorized installation of tents, stages or loudspeakers in public and allow heavy jail sentences for participation in "mass disorder".
+The laws ban unauthorised installation of tents, stages or loudspeakers in public and allow heavy jail sentences for participation in "mass disorder".
 They outlaw dissemination of "extremist" or libellous information about Ukraine's leaders.

-In Washington, the White House expressed "deep concern" that criminalizing peaceful protests would weaken Ukraine's democratic foundation.
+In Washington, the White House expressed "deep concern" that criminalising peaceful protests would weaken Ukraine's democratic foundation.
 It threatened sanctions against Kiev.

 Swedish Foreign Minister Carl Bildt said in Brussels: "It is the most solid package of repressive laws that I have seen enacted by a European parliament for decades."